 - Complete a minimum of 120 hours of hands on clinical training with an NAWCO approved clinical preceptor after completion of "Wound Management Certification Training Course".
 (Please make sure your preceptor is approved by the National Alliance of Wound Care and Ostomy before completing any clinical hours.

 - Receive passing score on the NAWCO WCC Examination.
-(For further information on the Preceptor Option click here.)
+(For full details on the Preceptor Option click here.)

 Upon expiration of the credentialing term, Certificants are required to recertify with the NAWCO to maintain their credentials.